diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 While Pysa can work without installing the dependencies of the project being analysed, it benefits from more information in order to provide accurate taint propagation.
-Otherwise, Pysa would fallback to the so-called obscure models when reaching references to third-party code, which just assume that all taint from the arguments of a function call is propagated to its outputs.
+Otherwise, Pysa would fall back to the so-called obscure models when reaching references to third-party code, which just assume that all taint from the arguments of a function call is propagated to its outputs.